-- Socio-economic survey (ongoing February 2023) - Biodiversity survey work (commenced in March 2023 and ongoing) - Noise baseline survey - General walkover of direct AOI of main site and OHTL
+- Socio-economic survey (June 2024)) - Biodiversity survey work (commenced in March 2023 to February 2023) - Noise baseline survey - General walkover of direct AOI of main site and OHTL

-The complete baseline characterisation of biodiversity from the project site is presented in Volume III - Biodiversity Baseline Report.
-Key findings are summarised in the following subsections.
+The complete baseline characterisation of biodiversity from the project site, the noise baseline and the socio-economic survey findings are presented in Volume III.
+Key findings are summarised in the following baseline sections.